Fredric I. Green

 JD, Pace University School of Law

-Since 2010, he has been an Adjunct Law Professor at the Elisabeth Haub School of Law.
-Mr. Green previously served as an Adjunct Professor at Purchase College at the State University of New York for 20 years where he taught classes he created in the areas of sexual assault law and the criminal justice system.
-Mr. Green has also lectured at many Westchester high schools and colleges (Iona, Pace, Mercy, Manhattanville, Monroe, the College of Westchester and Purchase), Pace Law School and at civic, PTA and other community organizations throughout Westchester County.
+Since 2010, he has been an Adjunct Law Professor at the Elisabeth Haub School of Law at Pace University where he teaches an advanced upper-level seminar in criminal law focusing on sexual assault law.
+Professor Green previously served as an Adjunct Professor at Purchase College at the State University of New York where for 20 years, he taught classes he created in the areas of sexual assault law and the criminal justice system.
+He is also a regular lecturer for various professional organizations and has also lectured at many Westchester high schools and colleges and at countless civic, PTA and other community organizations throughout Westchester County.

-In 2018, Mr. Green was recognized by the New York State Justice Center for the Protection of People with Special Needs, with their 2018 Champion Award.
+Champion Award, New York State Justice Center for the Protection of People with Special Needs, 2018